gomjota/Heroe/README.md

 In order to have a look to the app, you can download the [APK](./art/juangomez_app_marvel.apk)

 ## Test
-The app has instrumentation tests and unit test
+The app has instrumentation tests and unit tests

 ## Screenshots
  ![Heroe image](/art/comics_screenshot.jpg?raw=true)